 - Select the computer you want to access.

 - Now you can access your PC remotely and open Steam (or any other program).

 There are ways to stream a Windows machine to your Chromebook without owning another device.
 Cloud computing is a newer way to use powerful computers at a distance, but it requires a stable internet speed with minimal ping to be a viable option.

 We recommend Shadow Cloud Computing, which offers a subscription service that starts at $29.99 per month.
 This will grant you access to a virtual machine with equivalent specs to a gaming PC.
 You can pay extra for upgrades too.

 Shadow recommends the following data speeds: 15Mbps download, 5Mbps upload, no more than 30ms ping, and no more than 10ms jitter.
-If your internet meets these requirements, you can go ahead and use your Shadow virtual machine from any mobile device, including Chromebooks.
+If your internet meets these requirements, you can use your Shadow virtual machine from any mobile device, including Chromebooks.
 This remote Windows computer can run Steam and most games with no issues.